 I understand that for these historic films, it is difficult to escape from the influence of predecessors, still, the song tunes and horse riding action sequences by Chiranjeevi were clear reminders of Bahubali and the fort siege scenes had strong shades from Kesari (2019).

-The makers of this film have to be appreciated for popularising a lesser-known Indian independence hero “Uyyalawada Narasimha Reddy“.
+The makers of this film have to be appreciated for popularising a lesser-known Indian independence hero “Uyyalawada Narasimha Reddy”.
 Stretching over 300 years, the story of India’s freedom struggle against the British is a complex one, which has been mostly told from the view of superstars like Rani of Jhansi, Tipu Sultan and Bhagat Singh.
-No doubt they galvanized the masses and deserve all the respects, but at the same time, for every Bhagat Singh, there were countless fighters like Vanchinathan(s) and Tiruppur Kumaran(s), whose stories have largely confined to their own regions.
-I am happy to see Indian film-makers (re)discovering these heroes and the storytelling opportunities to a whole new generation.
+No doubt they galvanized the masses and deserve all the respect, but at the same time, for every Bhagat Singh, there were countless fighters like Vanchinathan(s) and Tiruppur Kumaran(s), whose stories have largely confined to their own regions.
+I am happy to see Indian filmmakers (re)discovering these heroes and the storytelling opportunities to a whole new generation.

 If you can’t wait to see a part of Indian Independence hitherto untold, watch Sye Raa Narasimha Reddy (2019) now in theatres.
-For others, you can wait for it to appear in Amazon Prime Video!
+For others, you can wait for it to appear on Amazon Prime Video!